 Discussion

+I think the discussion needs a better structure.
+I suggest:

+Short summary of the key results.
+This is especially crucial if you have 14 result + supplementary figures.
+This should end with the message that speciation mode and high extinction have the highest impact on age errors (if I understand the results correctly)

+Why does speciation mode matters?

+Why is high extinction introducing large errors?
+(Crucial to mention that most likely extinction is high in the real world)

+Are eco-evolutionary analyses affected by erroneous species ages?

+What can be done to mitigate this effect?

+If you agree, I can move the sections below but doing this now would probably cause a bit of chaos.

 Our study shows that extinction rates and speciation modes greatly influence the mismatch between true and phylogenetic age.
 Moreover, the error patterns are different regarding the combination of both processes.
 As we expected, a phylogeny whose taxonomy was derived from a bifurcating speciation process presents no or low mismatch between true and phylogenetic age due to the bifurcating node structure of phylogenies and the way phylogenetic age is estimated (Meier and Willmann 2000).
 Our study has also shown that under budding speciation shows an high error in phylogenetic age under no extinction that increases linearly with extinction(Figure 4).
 Likewise, anagenetic speciation, combined with budding or bifurcating speciation, resulted in high errors.
 The anagenetic error is not affected by extinction rates, suggesting that if a clade experiences a certain degree of anagenesis, it should be discouraged to estimate ages from phylogenies.
 The geometric function did not improve the accuracy regarding the true age estimation.
 Its large confidence intervals and the high coverage, suggest that there is little signal of the species age in a phylogeny under budding speciation.
 Since the coverage is also relatively high with high extinction, the main source of uncertainty is indeed the mode of speciation

 For bifurcating speciation, the mean error between true and phylogenetic age was low, even in scenarios of high extinction.
 This is because taking the most recent ancestral node as phylogenetic age results in sister species to be identical in age, the same as implied by bifurcating speciation.
 Due to only introducing bias by extinction, there was a low risk of confusing the oldest with the youngest species.
 This means that for this speciation mode, the inferences made from the relationship between phylogenetic age and eco-evolutionary variables indeed capture the signal of the true age.